 Cristina Falcone is Vice President of Public Affairs for UPS Europe.
 During her tenure at UPS, Cristina has held several management roles in the areas of Product Management, Customer Loyalty and Public Relations prior to her work in Public Affairs.
 In her current role, she leads the strategy and execution of UPS Public Affairs activities across Europe, advocating for effective policy that benefits European businesses, communities and consumers.
 She is an Executive Sponsor for the UPS Millennials Business Resource Group and sits on the steering committee for the Brussels Women in Trade Network.
 Cristina mentors aspiring young professionals from a number of countries across Europe and gives back to the community by volunteering with non-profit organizations that provide aid to the homeless in Brussels.

 Cristina is also the Chair of Policy Group at the American Chamber of Commerce to the EU.

 Prior to her current role, Cristina held the role of Vice President, Public Affairs, at UPS Canada where she actively advocated on a range of issues, including the advancement and conclusion of the comprehensive trade and facilitation agreement between the EU and Canada (CETA).

-Victoria Main is CEO at Brussels-based advocacy and communications consultancy Cambre Associates.
+Victoria Main is CEO at Brussels-based advocacy and communications consultancy SEC Newgate EU (formerly Cambre Associates).
 She is a policy communications expert with an international mindset and a far-reaching network in Brussels and beyond.
-She launched Cambre’s thriving technology practice as well as the award-winning Brussels Calling debates with leading journalists covering the EU.
+She launched SEC Newgate EU’s thriving technology practice as well as the award-winning Brussels Calling debates with leading journalists covering the EU.
 She supports corporates, governments and trade associations across sectors.